Srivastava-Kaushal/Backend1/Readme.md

 ## Introduction

 Welcome to the YouTubeTwitterbackend project!
-This project seamlessly integrates the core functionalities of YouTube with the dynamic tweet feature of Twitter.
-Below, you'll find comprehensive information about this project in the provided documentation.
+This project seamlessly integrates the core functionalities of YouTube with the dynamic tweet feature of Twitter.Comprehensive information about this project in the provided documentation below.

 ## Important links